Understanding how they work so that you can use them effectively

 The hamstrings can also be used to rotate the shin bones relative to the femur.
 This can be more obvious when the knee is bent but may still be detectable, though slight, when the knee is straight.
 In either case, it can be important to control rotation of the shin whether using the hamstrings or other muscles.

-Understanding that the shins can rotate, and that the hamstrings can help control shin rotation can be important when working on improving hamstring flexibility no matter what yoga poses or stretches you are using to stretch the hamstrings.
+Understanding that the knees can rotate, and that the hamstrings can help control knee rotation can be important when working on improving hamstring flexibility no matter what yoga poses or stretches you are using to stretch the hamstrings.

-One reason for referencing the adductor magnus long head and the biceps femoris short head is that both can play a role in rotation control.
+One reason for referencing the adductor magnus long head and the biceps femoris short head is that both can play a role in controlling knee rotation.
 Where the adductor magnus long head can help control rotation of the femur at the hip joint, the biceps femoris short head helps control rotation of the lower leg bones relative to the femur.

 Anchoring the hamstrings